 Install new applications

 EndeavourOS is based on Arch, so the default package manager is pacman.
 You can use pacman from the command line to install & update packages.

 pacman supports to install packages from Arch repositories maintained by the Arch Linux developers but does not install packages from AUR (Arch User Repository).

-EndeavourOS also comes with another package manager called ‘yay’. yay has a similar syntax to pacman but it supports both, Arch repository and AUR.
+EndeavourOS also comes with another package manager called ‘yay’. yay has a similar syntax to pacman, but it supports both Arch repository and AUR.

 yay -S package_name

-Initially, it might look like the devs are making mistake by not developing GUI tools for making the Linux journey easier.
+Initially, it might look like the devs are making mistakes by not developing GUI tools for making the Linux journey easier.
 But remember, the more you tinker with your distro, the better you learn.
 I myself have found the technique useful.
 I have learned from StackOverflow, Reddit, and other Linux communities than the distribution itself.

 A Linux distribution can be easy to use, but EndeavourOS helps you learn Linux.
 You can try different packages, settings, make mistakes, and there is an active community to help you solve issues.